Cloud-SPAN/genomics03-using-the-command-line/_episodes/01-navigating-file-directories.md

 ~~~
 {: .bash}

-prints the contents of `/home`.
+prints the contents of the folder called `home`

 > ## Finding hidden directories
 >
 > First navigate to the `shell_data` directory.
 There is a hidden directory within this directory.
-> Explore the options for `ls` to find out how to see hidden directories.
+> Explore the options for `ls` in the man page to find out how to see hidden directories.
 > List the contents of the directory and identify the name of the text file in that directory.
 >
 > Share your answer on the Padlet!